 What then is it about being on a PVP server that makes players prone to killing you?
 Could it be that your name is in red and in essence players react like bulls in a bullring and have this uncontrollable urge to kill you?
 Could it be that players who play on PVP servers revel in PVP and go there with the full knowledge of partaking in this kind of behavior?
 Or could it be that the nature of war and peace seems to favor one state over the other?

-For the purposes of discussion, let’s say two travellers see each other approaching on an open road.
-Meet traveller X and traveller Y. Both of them have never previously met nor do they have any knowledge of each other.
+For the purposes of discussion, let’s say two travelers see each other approaching on an open road.
+Meet traveler X and traveler Y. Both of them have never previously met nor do they have any knowledge of each other.
 Eventually they meet.
 There are 4 possible scenarios that can result from this chance encounter:

-Scenario A – both travellers pass each other without incident
+Scenario A – both travelers pass each other without incident

-Scenario B – traveller X decides to attack traveller Y
+Scenario B – traveler X decides to attack traveler Y

-Scenario C – traveller Y decides to attack traveller X
+Scenario C – traveler Y decides to attack traveler X

-Scenario D – both travellers decide to attack each other
+Scenario D – both travelers decide to attack each other